 Join Kenney’s/McCabe Beach Civic Association, Group for the East End and the Town of Southold for a cleanup at Great Pond in Southold.
-Meet at Lake Court and we’ll head to the areas that need continued cutting!
+Meet at Peconic Dunes County Park/Camp and we’ll continue cutting phragmites along the camp shoreline!
 Volunteers will help remove phragmites, an invasive species also known as common reed, to help restore this critical habitat and encourage native plant regrowth.

-If you haven't yet joined a Great Pond phragmites cutting event, why not come out and participate in this pre-spring session?
-Sure, it might be chilly -- there might even be snow on the ground!
-But we'll make some progress together to encourage native plant regrowth and create healthy habitat for shorebirds and other pond wildlife.
+If you haven't yet joined a Great Pond event, why not come out and participate in this pre-spring session?
+The snow has finally melted, and we'll make some progress together to encourage native plant regrowth and create healthy habitat for shorebirds and other pond wildlife.

 WHAT: Great Pond Cleanup